 When in danger, our inborn and natural fight-or-flight response is a healthy reaction that protects us but for a person suffering from PTSD this reaction is damaged, leading to re-experiencing symptoms of the traumatic event.
 The re-experience is usually filled with fear and anger and can be triggered by external input or by events reminiscent of the trauma.

 Symptoms of PTSD usually occur within a few weeks of the traumatic event but sometimes it can take months and even years for them to appear.
 Below is a list of common PTSD signs and symptoms:

-When suffering from PTSD it is common to experience flashbacks.
-Flashbacks occur when a memory is triggered and you go back the time and place of the traumatic event, reliving it in detail.
+Experiencing flashbacks: When suffering from PTSD it is common to experience flashbacks.
+Flashbacks occur when a memory is triggered and you go back to the time and place of the traumatic event, reliving it in detail.
 When flashbacks occur, you will act as though the traumatic event is occurring again and feel intensified stress linked to it.
 You may physically respond to the flashback with sweating and heart palpitations.
 Flashback can occur both when awake and asleep as nightmares.

 Avoiding situations and people: When suffering from PTSD it is common to avoid thoughts, conversations or feelings that remind you of those traumatic memories.
 You might also make every effort to avoid people or places that remind you of it.
 A person suffering from PTSD may also lose interest in what is important to them.
 Previously enjoyable activities become unimportant, and sufferers often feel distant from others and unable to express positive feelings like love or happiness.